-Not all rural locations are the same and I don’t always do this or have to do this in the exact manner that I am trying to articulate but the main idea is to identify vehicles.
+Not all rural locations are the same and I don’t always do this or have to do this in the exact manner that I am trying to articulate.
+The main idea is to identify vehicles at the residence.

 Establish a Surveillance Position on the Closest Route of Departure From the Residence

 Parking on the route of departure with a view the subject’s driveway or main street is another way to figure out who or what vehicles are associated to the subject’s residence.

 I only recommend this if an investigator can do this covertly and can blend into the area.
 Typically this is a last resort for me because it involves following many vehicles that can potentially not be my subject.